passbe/twitter/README.markdown

 ## Installation - git submodules

 This extension uses an external library for twitter communication which resides in lib/twitter-async/.
-If this folder does not exist for you please ensure all git submodules have been updated.
+If this folder (or its contents) do not exist for you please ensure all git submodules have been updated recursively.

 ## Obtaining a Consumer Token and Secret